nicolas-iskandar/reddit-client/README.md

 ### Demo

-Check out the deployed live version of this Reddit client at: https://reddit-client-101.netlify.app/
+Check out the deployed live version of this project at: https://reddit-client-101.netlify.app/

 ### Features